No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

 Same as [Iteration 1](#iteration-1-authenticated-request).

-#### Iteration 2 Session Termination from DApp
+#### Iteration 2 Session Termination Through DApp

 The dApp can end the session before the session expires.
-Unlike the [first iteration](#iteration-1-session-termination-from-dapp), the dApp does not contact the server.
+Unlike the [first iteration](#iteration-1-session-termination-through-dapp), the dApp does not contact the server.

 1. DApp: Delete its stored session data (session ID, shared key, etc.)
 2. DApp: *No contact with server*